elit-altum/Task-Manager-REST-API/README.md

     "success": "Logged out successfully!"
 }
 ```
+- If failure, a *500 response* is returned.
 - No request modifications/attachments are required.
 - The JWT used for logging out can now ***not be used*** for acccessing secure routes in the future.